Khancat1120/vuepress-blog/docs/knowledge/Survey/05-ContrastiveLearning.md

 In supervised mode, it works better than bert in many field for contrastive learning greatly alleviates **representation degeneration problem**.

+However, SimCSE still has these shortcomings:
+* The sentences fed into model are identical which are only different in desperate drop-out encoders.
+So model may think sentences with very same length relate to same semantics.
+* To overcome this shortage, there are some methods to repete some words in sentences in positive samples but not to change their meanings.
+And also choice some negative samples whose sentences with same length.

 <ClientOnly>
   <leave/>
 </ClientOnly/>